- Walk through beautiful scenery along the Giant's Causeway

 Day 2: Hike Orra Beg to Ballycastle

 Today you'll walk the famous Moyle Way from Orra Beg north to Ballycastle.
-The route is divided into three sections, with the first part of the walk leading you along a forest track that follows the banks of the Glenshesk River.
-You'll continue on a different path, walking through the beautifully dense forest of Breen Oakwood Nature Reserve.
+The 12.5-mile route is divided into three sections, with the first part of the walk leading you along a forest track that follows the banks of the Glenshesk River.
+You'll continue on a different path, walking through the dense forest of Breen Oakwood Nature Reserve.

 The next section follows a rural country road along the river, offering views of Knocklayd Mountain and Coolaveely Wood.
 And the final part of today’s walk, which takes you into Ballycastle Forest, descends along a picturesque path and into Ballycastle, where you'll find magnificent panoramic views of Rathlin Island.
 As you meander the forest, keep your eyes peeled for a variety of bird and wildlife species.

-Tonight you will stay in Ballycastle.
+Tonight, you will stay in Ballycastle.
 After you check into your accommodation, take a stroll along the beach and watch surfers try their luck in the wind.
 Grab dinner or a drink at Central Wine Bar, a pub set in a historic Victorian building.

 Day 3: Fair Head Loop Hike